dylanpicart/dylanpicart-site/README.md

 # dylanpicart.com — rebuilt from scratch 🚀

 Static Astro site.
-No WordPress, no hosting bill.
-Hosting is free on GitHub Pages; the only remaining cost is the domain itself.
+Hosting is free on GitHub
+Pages; the only remaining cost is the domain itself.

 ## The stack